Perinatal mental health

 Working with stakeholders we’ve designed five perinatal mental health eLearning modules.
 The modules have been designed specifically for healthcare professionals who have contact with a mother or baby from the period prior to conception until the child is one year of age.

-Developing a competency framework for Perinatal Mental Health
+Perinatal Mental Health Framework

 We have been working in partnership with Tavistock and Portman NHS Foundation Trust to develop a perinatal mental health care skills competency framework to support all professionals who work with mothers and families, from preconception until one year postnatal.